julianespinel/stockbot/README.md

 To execute the unit tests please run the following command: `make test`

+### Coverage

+To see the code coverage report please execute the following commands:
+1. `make coverage`
+2. `coverage html`
+3. `open htmlcov/index.html`

 ## Run

 To run the project locally please run the following command: `make run`